wjyrich/ImageMedian/README.md

 # ImageMedian
-A tool for reducing noise in images by combining multiple images of the same scene (median).
+A tool for creating a composite image, or reducing noise by combining multiple images of the same scene.
 Written in Qt/C++.

 ## Screenshot